moussaclarke/hobbes/README.md

 ## Project Prompt

+The app uses an llm on Cloudflare Workers AI to validate the quality of client-submitted issues.

 The project prompt configuration item tells the llm a bit about the client project when formulating the issue submission feedback.
-You can also use it to inject any other text into the prompt in case you need to nudge its response.
+You can also use it to inject any other text into the prompt in case you need to nudge its response further.

 You can see the one I used on a specific client project in `.env.example` - I had to specifically tell it that the project didn't have any concept of plugins or it would consistently hallucinate irrelevant plugin-related feedback

 You can experiment with the [playground](https://playground.ai.cloudflare.com/) a bit to see what comes back.
 See `server/utils/validateFormWithLLM.ts` to check out the rest of the prompt.

-It's currently hardcoded to `llama-3.3-70b-instruct-fp8-fast` which seems to work well enough - we could make this configurable in the future.
+It's currently hardcoded to use the `llama-3.3-70b-instruct-fp8-fast` model which seems to work well enough - we could make this configurable in the future.
 Cloudflare Workers AI free tier is pretty decent - as of writing, you get 10,000 free tokens per day.

 ## Comment Syntax